pgorod/pgorod.github.io/_pages/PowerReplacer.md

 | **Currencies** | Advanced currency formatting. |
 | **CSS Management** | Include external CSS files from disk.
 They can be big and complete, but optionally only the **used** styles will actually get copied into the Email, and they will be transformed into inline CSS. |
 | and **much** more... | |

+### Dynamic Attachments

+Since you can also specify email attachments with the enhanced new language, you can

+* conditionally send attachments only to some recipients, based on some data in their record
+* attach some files only if it's the first time the person is being contacted
+* send specific attachments to specific people (for example, each user gets his own monthly invoice)
+* with some custom code, generate attachments on the fly, right before sending
+* adapt content according to whether the file to be attached exists or not
+* change filename while attaching, substituting for a better-looking one ("Your October invoice.pdf" instead of "000342566-Oct-20.pdf")

 ### Sand-boxed Security